 Wealthy people are able to find a way to stop trading their time for money

-Finding a passive income stream will allow your money to work for you even when you’re not working for it….so essentially you can earn money while you’re sleeping!
+Finding a passive income stream will allow your money to work for you even when you’re not working for is – so essentially, you can earn money while you’re sleeping.
 How cool is that?

-Budgeting get a bad rep!
-The “B” word makes people cringe, but wealthy people know that having a budget keeps you in control of your money!
+Budgeting gets a bad rep. The “B” word makes people cringe, but wealthy people know that having a budget keeps you in control of your money.

 Some wealthy people still adhere to a strict budget while some use a much looser form, but the basic principle is the same.

 There are many more habits of wealthy people outside of this list.
-These are the few that really stuck with me personally and I intend to model.
+These are the few that really stuck with me personally, and I intend to model them.

 While you, and I, for that matter, might be far from wealthy now, making new positive habits and leaving behind those behaviors which do not serve you will get you started on the right path toward financial freedom!